masterLazy/LazyWeb/README.md

 LazyWeb offers a class, `lazy::Web`, as the interface.
 It could be used to `connect()`, `write()`, `read()` for **Client** use.
 The I/O is also suppored SSL.
 Also, `lazy::Web` offers `write()`, `read()`, `listen()`, `accept()` for **Server** use.
 LazyWeb creates a `recv_thread` to recv messages so that LazyWeb will be **non-blocking**.
 All the messages will be stored to a file at once.

-LazyWeb uses class `lazy::Msg` to manage http messages, and offers `lazy::WebHelper` to help developers to do web operation.
+LazyWeb uses class `lazy::Msg` to manage http messages, and offers `lazy::WebHelper`.

 ## Quickstart